seanbutler/Glynth/Notes/criteria.md

 ignore Mario Bros as really a console game.
 Both are well covered in other literature as well.

 ## Universal Patterns
-These games all have several things in common.
+These games __all__ have the following patterns in common.
  - Player Can Move
  - Flat 2D Space (asteroids?!)
+ - __Either__ Player Reaches Goal To Win __OR__ Player Defeats (all) Enemies to Win
+ - Enemies Hurt Player on Collision
+ - More Enemies Than Players

 ## Common Patterns
- - __Either__ Player Reaches Goal To Win __OR__ Player Defeats (all) Enemies to Win
  - Some Environment Blocks are visible and impassible, if so then only small fraction of space
  - Player has 3 Health
  - Enemies have 1 Health
- - Enemies Hurt Player on Collision
  - Players Shoot Hurtful Projectiles
  - Enemies Shoot Hurtful Projectiles
  - Waves of Enemies